 8.3.2 Test method

-The test method shall be in accordance with CISPR 32 [x] and the Artificial Mains Network (AMN) shall be connected to a DC power source.
+The test method shall be in accordance with CISPR 32 [5] and the Artificial Mains Network (AMN) shall be connected to a DC power source.

 In the case of DC output ports, the ports shall be connected via an AMN to a load drawing the rated current of the source.